Earl Washington Jr.: Review and appeals

 After fellow death row inmate Joseph Giarratano took on his case in 1985, shortly before Washington's scheduled execution in September of that year, he noted the inmate's mental disability.
-Giarratano contacted Marie Deans, a volunteer advocate with whom he had worked, who enlisted pro bono help to gain a stay of execution.
+Giarratano contacted Marie Deans, a volunteer advocate with whom he had worked, who enlisted pro bono help to gain a stay of execution for Washington, who had yet to exhaust all of his appeals.

 Washington's defense attorneys gained approval in 1993 to conduct an analysis of DNA evidence from the crime scene.
 This showed that Washington could not have made the semen stain and raised doubt that he was responsible for the crimes for which he was sentenced.
 The appeals court refused to hear the case because Virginia has severe limitations on when new evidence can be introduced post-conviction.
-Nine days before Washington's rescheduled execution, Virginia's Governor Douglas Wilder commuted his sentence to life in prison.
+In 1994, Governor Douglas Wilder commuted Washington's sentence to life in prison.

 In 2000, after more accurate DNA testing connected another man to the crime, Washington was exonerated, receiving a full pardon from Governor James Gilmore.
 Washington was represented by attorneys Robert T. Hall, Eric M. Freedman, Gerald Zerkin and Barry A. Weinstein.
+He was paroled for his original malicious wounding and burglary convictions in February 2001.
+One of his lawyers expressed frustration that Washington did not receive credit for time served, which would've resulted in him being freed immediately.

 In 2006, Washington was awarded $2.25 million from the estate of Agent Curtis R. Wilmore who had coerced the false confession from the defendant.
 In 2007, Washington, the state of Virginia, and Wilmore's estate agreed to a settlement whereby Washington was to receive $1.9 million for wrongful conviction from the state.

 In 2007, Kenneth Tinsley, who was already serving a life sentence and had been identified in a review of the state DNA database as matching DNA from the crime scene, pleaded guilty to the rape and murder of Rebeca Lyn Williams.

 Aftermath

 Since Washington's exoneration, the United States Supreme Court ruled in Atkins v.
 Virginia (2002) that the death penalty for persons with intellectual disability was unconstitutional.
 It ordered states to review the cases of persons on death row who had been convicted and shown to have such disability, and to commute their sentences to appropriate lower levels of punishment.
 Washington's case is frequently cited by opponents of the death penalty as an example of a wrongful conviction and death sentence.
 He is an innocent man who was narrowly saved from being executed.
-Jerry Givens, the executioner who had been scheduled to take Washington's life in 1985, cited his exoneration as a major factor in his conversion to anti-death penalty campaigner.
+Jerry Givens, the executioner who had been scheduled to take Washington's life in 1985, cited this exoneration as a major factor in his conversion to anti-death penalty campaigner.